Richardson Olmsted Complex: Lipsey Architecture Center Buffalo

 As of summer 2023, planning continues for the construction of the Lipsey Architecture Center Buffalo at the Richardson Olmsted Campus.
 The proposed cultural institution will focus on Western New York's rich architectural history.

 Recently, the LACB opened two exhibits on the ground floor of the Hotel Richardson.
 One with a focus on general Buffalo architecture, and one that provides a brief history of the Buffalo State Asylum for the Insane.

+Construction on the new expansion designed by Boston-based firm Höweler+Yoon has started as of Fall 2025.
+A groundbreaking ceremony was held on October 23rd, 2025 to commemorate the start of the project.
+With a projected completion date of early 2027, the space with have thirteen exhibits, a theatre, and gift shop.

 In popular culture

 Lizzie D. Cottier surreptitiously wrote a novel, The Right Spirit, in 1885 while committed to the Buffalo State Asylum.

 In 1983 a portion of a ground floor hallway and one hospital room were prepared to appear as a maternity ward and used as a location for The Natural, where the character Roy Hobbs, as played by Robert Redford, was shown recovering from internal injuries.

 Mount Massive Asylum, the main setting for the 2013 horror game Outlast, was modeled after the Richardson Olmsted Complex.